ingonyama-zk/developer-docs/docs/icicle/primitives/msm.md

 ...
 ```

-You simply call `msm::msm`, if `msm_results` is a single result it will run in single MSM mode, if you are expecting many results MSM will run in batch mode, using the number of expected results as the `batch_size`.
+You simply call `msm::msm`, if `msm_results` is a single result it will run in single MSM mode, if you are expecting many results MSM will run in batch mode, using the number of expected results as the `batch_size`, the scalar and points will be split into groups based on `batch_size` and processed in parallel.

 #### support for G2 group